fido1hn/automate-django-prettier-plugin-setup/README.md

 ## The Challenge

-If you use Prettier for code formatting, and find yourself setting up the prettier plugin for your many projects.
-You might want to automate the prettier configuration steps since it can be repetitive
+If you use Prettier for code formatting, and find yourself setting up the prettier plugin for many projects.
+You might want to automate the prettier configuration steps since it can be repetitive, this script will do that for you.

 ### Requirements: